dhobbs6/MechaCar_Statistical_Analysis/README.md

 # Study Design: MechaCar vs Competition
 **Write a short description of a statistical study that can quantify how the MechaCar performs against the competition**

--**What metric or metrics are you going to test?
+-**What metric or metrics are you going to test?**

+The metrics that I would test would be maintenance cost and fuel efficiency

--**What is the null hypothesis or alternative hypothesis?
+-**What is the null hypothesis or alternative hypothesis?**

+The null hypothesis is that the MechaCar is no different from the competition in terms of maintenance cost and fuel efficiency

 -**What statistical test would you use to test the hypothesis?
-And why?
+And why?**

+I would use a multiple linear regression given that I am testing how strong the relationship is among multiple variables.

--**What data is needed to run the statistical test?
+-**What data is needed to run the statistical test?**

+In order to run the statistical test, I would need sample data on maintenance costs and fuel efficiancy with respect to MechaCar products and their competition.